What is Cash Flow from Investing Activities?

 |Net cash flow||15,000|

-In the above example, the cash flow out due to the purchase of new long term assets (capital expenditure) is 35,000, and the proceeds from the same of equipment is 5,000, resulting in a net cash flow out of the business of 30,000.
+In the above example, the cash flow out due to the purchase of new long term assets is 45,000, this is offset by the proceeds from the sale of investments of 10,000 and the sale of assets of 5,000, resulting in a net cash flow out of the business of 30,000.
 This net out flow is shown under the heading cash flow from investing activities.

 Examples of Cash Flow From Investing Activities